joolstorrentecalo/gitlab-foss/doc/api/graphql/index.md

 ### Breaking change exemptions

-Schema items labeled as experiments in the [GraphQL API reference](reference/index.md) are exempt from the deprecation process.
+Schema items labeled as Experiments in the [GraphQL API reference](reference/index.md) are exempt from the deprecation process.
 These items can be removed or changed at any time without notice.